 It is also important to make sure there is a way to restore the data elsewhere if needed.
 The data restoration step is typically part of a disaster recovery plan.
 For example, if the data center housing a HIPAA compliant application loses power, it has to be possible to restore or bring up the application in a second data center (which is why cloud computing is so popular).
 The rationale for this implementation specification is pretty straightforward.
 It ensures that even in an emergency situation, access to a ePHI is not interrupted.
 Just because a computer system is down, doctors still need access to patient records in a timely manner to ensure the provision of healthcare services is not interrupted.

-Whether covered entities have an on-site server room, or they host their applications in a shared data center, it is their responsibility to ensure that the facility is properly protected.
-The protection deployed will depend on many factors, such as the size and type of the covered entity, the volume of data stored and the nature of the data which is held.
+Whether covered entities have an on-site server room, or they host their applications in a shared data center, it is their responsibility to ensure the facility is properly protected.
+The protection deployed will depend on many factors, such as the size and type of the covered entity, the volume of data stored, and the nature of the data held.
 Protection measures could range from making sure a server room is always locked to adding a digital keypad to the section of the building where the server room is located.
 It may also be appropriate to employ a private security company to patrol the facility.
-What is important is that there is a plan in place, that it is documented, and all appropriate personnel are aware of it.
+What is important is that there is a plan in place, that it is documented and actioned when necessary, and that all appropriate personnel are aware of it.
 The plan must also be regularly tested and verified to be effective.

-The Workstation Use standard states that covered entities must define what each workstation can be used for, how the work on the workstation is performed and the environment surrounding workstations when they are used to access ePHI.
+The Workstation Use standard states that covered entities must define what each workstation can be used for, how the work on the workstation is performed, and how the environment surrounding workstations should be designed in order to prevent unauthorized disclosures when workstations are used to access ePHI.

-A workstation, in the eyes of the Department of Health and Human Services, is any electronic device that can be used to access ePHI, which includes desktop computers, laptops, mobile devices (including personal mobile phones that have access to ePHI) and tablets.
-The definition as it is written in the Security Rule is purposely broad to account for all future devices that have not yet come to the market.
+A workstation, in the eyes of the Department of Health and Human Services, is any electronic device that can be used to access ePHI.
+Therefore this definition includes desktop computers, laptops, mobile devices (including personal mobile phones that have access to ePHI), and tablets.
+The definition as it is written in the Security Rule is purposely broad to account for all future devices that have not yet come to market.

-Covered entities have to implement policies and procedures to ensure that ePHI access from electronic devices is secure, which includes defining what workstations can be used for.
-For example, it is possible to be specific and state that workstations can only be used to access an EHR system or that they can only be used by doctors to record patient medical conditions or for doctor-to-patient communications.
+Covered entities have to implement policies and procedures to ensure ePHI accessed from electronic devices is secure, which includes defining what workstations can be used for.
+For example, it is possible to be specific and state that workstations can only be used to access an EHR system, or that they can only be used by doctors to record patient medical conditions, or for doctor-to-patient communications.